Reykjadalur Valley - Bathe in a Hot River in South Iceland!

 There are earthy banks with grass on both sides of the river, and even though these pathways don't look pretty in nature, then something has to be done to protect this vulnerable spot.

 Such board pathways have been put up in all of the most popular tourist destinations in my country to protect the delicate nature.

 Soaking in the hot river in Reykjadalur - it is heavenly

 Further down the river is better for those of us who cannot stand much heat.

 At the spot, we found the river was very comfortably warm.
 And the river is like a shallow creek really, not a roaring river, so it is lovely to soak in it.

 There are rocks around to make small barricades in the river to have a mini lagoon to bathe in as the river is shallow.

-I could have stayed there for the whole day, but we arrived late in the day as we had been exploring other areas in South-Iceland during the day.
-I will for sure arrive earlier next time and just hang out in the valley the whole day and hopefully this spot will be free.
+I could have stayed there for the whole day, but we arrived late in the day as we had been exploring other areas in South Iceland during the day.
+I will for sure visit earlier next time and just hang out in the valley the whole day, and hopefully, this spot will be free.

-If you walk further up the valley you will reach Klambragil canyon where there is a beautiful hot spring area with a fumarole and boiling hot springs and mud pools.
+Immediately above the river you will find Klambragil gorge and a beautiful hot spring area with a fumarole and boiling hot springs and mud pools.